akrzemi1/__sandbox__/string_view_ctor.md

 ### 4.3.
 A non-regular interface

 Also, even the implementation in section 4.2 has its problems. `operator==`, which traditionaly defines the value of an object, compares the contents of the strings: number of and values of the characters.
 It is not able to distinguish not-a-string value from zero-sized string value. `std::hash<std::string_view>` does not distinguish not-a-string value from zero-sized string value.
 This will make any function that tries to test for special not-a -string value not regular: functions that attempt to distinguish the special not-a-string state and trigger a different control path will give different results for equal inputs (as defined by `hash`, `operator<`, `operator==`).
-Putting results of such functions to maps, sets, doing memoization, all these will break.
+Putting results of such functions to maps, sets, doing memoization, marshalling-unmarshalling, all these will break.

 Of course, this is all acceptable if the requirement is, "anything else than immediate language-level UB".
-But we will not pursue that path in tis document.
+But we will not pursue that path in this document.

 This above discussion implies that, unless more extensive changes are made to `string_view`, there is only one self-consistent conceptual model for `string_view` that accepts null pointer as `const char *`.